 We particularly welcome proposals from teachers, educators, and everyone who works to empower young children and youth.
-We invite teachers from pre-K-12 schools, colleges and universities, community-based educators, students, activists/organizers, artists, parents and academic researchers to submit proposals that address a range of education justice issues.
+We invite teachers from pre-K-12 schools, colleges and universities, community-based educators, youth, activists/organizers, artists, parents and academic researchers to submit proposals that address a range of education justice issues.

 There are several different types of activities that you can submit proposals for:

 Practitioners will provide hands-on instruction and practical ideas and methods that participants can take back to their home communities.
 We prefer workshops that are more active.
 (Workshops last 90 minutes).

 Several individuals with experience on a given topic will present during a 90-minute time slot, fielding questions and generating action-oriented dialogue with participants.

 Paper or Research Exploration

 Authors/researchers will share a 90-minute time slot to interactively explore papers similar topics and engage the audience in the issues and implications for youth and social change.
 The FMFP planning team will put selected researchers together into panels.

 Free Young Minds Workshop